-Switzerland-based photographer Lauryn Ishak and I worked on a print portfolio several years ago.
+Singapore-based photographer Lauryn Ishak worked with us on a print portfolio several years ago.
 The results looked great, and as time marches on, Lauryn has been seriously busy!
-Since that print edit, she’s moved from Singapore to Switzerland, got married and shot countless assignments.
-After all of that she reached out to me and said she was ready for a new website and a refreshed print portfolio.
+Since that print edit, she’s moved a few times, got married, and shot countless assignments.
+After all of that, she reached out to us and said she was ready for a new website and a refreshed print portfolio.
 While the first book was aimed at editorial travel clients, she wanted to switch angles and build an online and print portfolio that spoke to more commercial, hospitality clients.

 Boston-based photographer Carl Tremblay wanted a fresh new web edit that could help him appeal to high-end clients around the country.
 He had heard nice things about working with me, and decided to see if I could improve his own web portfolio.

-Wonderful Machine has a staff of photo editors, designers, writers, marketing specialists, SEO consultants, and producers who help photographers with every aspect of their photography business.
+Wonderful Machine is a team of photo editors, designers, writers, marketing specialists, SEO consultants, and producers who help photographers with every aspect of their photography business.
 We share stories about those projects as well as other helpful articles on our Intel blog.